0xFFrancesco/Node-Get-Financial-Stats/readme.md

 ### How does it work? 🤔

 **1/8/18 Update: I have changed the underlying architecture to be based on an heavily concurrent approach.
 This speeds up the overall process of many times.
-The default setting uses a pool of 6 concurrent workers, but you can easily adjust the number in you configuration.**
+The default setting uses a pool of 6 concurrent workers, but you can easily adjust the number in you configuration.
+Added support for currencies different than USD too.**

 It automatically reads the data from the Google Finance website using [NodeJS](https://nodejs.org/en/) and [Puppeteer](https://github.com/GoogleChrome/puppeteer), capturing ~~screenshots~~ SVG-charts and data of a user-defined list of financial instruments.